RUrlus/carma/docs/source/basic_usage.rst

    ctest

-To installation `carma`, you have to define
+To install `carma`, you have to define

 .. code-block:: bash